 Using the insights derived from a robust bottom-up forecast, the management team of a company can more accurately anticipate revenue in real-time as new data on customer demand and monthly sales come in, as well as predict fluctuations such as cyclicality or seasonality.

 If the actual anticipated financial results of a company end up deviating from initial projections, the company can then assess and understand the reasoning behind why the actual results were below (or exceeded) expectations in order for the proper adjustments to be made.

-Bottoms-up forecasting models enable management teams to develop a better perception of their business, which precedes improved operational decision-making.
+Bottom-up projection models enable management teams to develop a better perception of their business, which precedes improved operational decision-making.

-Compared to the top-down approach, the bottoms-up forecast is much more time-consuming, and sometimes, can become even too granular.
+Compared to the top-down forecasting approach, the bottoms-up forecast is much more time-consuming, and sometimes, can become even too granular.

 The key is being granular enough that assumptions can easily be supported by historical financial data and other supportable findings, but not so granular that the construction and maintenance of the forecast is unsustainable.

 If a financial model is composed of too many different data points, the model can become inflexible and overly complex (i.e., “less is more”).